rolfvandekrol/zoho-dashboard/README.md

 # Zoho Projects Dashboard

-Zoho Projects is a projects management tool that [Hoppinger](http://www.hoppinger.com) uses as a bug tracker for the Service & Support department.
+Zoho Projects is a project management tool that [Hoppinger](http://www.hoppinger.com) uses as a bug tracker for the Service & Support department.
 The Service & Support department is responsible for the maintainance of Hopppinger's projects.
 The Service & Support department needs a